CDCgov/EPHTrackR/CONTRIBUTING.md

 copyright interest.

 ## Requesting Changes
-Our pull request/merging process is designed to give the CDC Environmental Public Health Tracking Program and others in our space an opportunity to consider and discuss any suggested changes.
+Our pull request/merging process is designed to give the CDC Environmental Public Health Tracking Program an opportunity to consider and discuss any suggested changes.
 This policy affects all CDC spaces, both on-line and off, and all users are expected to abide by it.